bayerf42/Lox68k/doc/lox68k.md

   * lists, modifiable resizable arrays of arbitrary values
   * closures, proper lexically-scoped functions
   * classes containing methods and supporting single inheritance
-  * object instances using dictionary for fields, but also indexable by any value
+  * object instances using a hashtable for fields, but also indexable by any value
+  * bound methods, combining an instance with a method
+  * iterators for traversing hashtables

 ## The 4 varieties of Lox buildable